 79% of businesses (in multiple industries) find the live chat positively impacts sales

-In another study, 79% of businesses across multiple industries reported that live chat positively impacts sales, revenue, and customer loyalty.
+In another study, 79% of companies across various sectors reported that live chat positively impacts sales, revenue, and customer loyalty.
 It’s important to point out just how critical the increase in customer loyalty is.
-Retention and repeat purchases are top results of live chat.
+Retention and repeat purchases are the top results of live chat.

 49% of businesses see increased conversions with live chat